jabardigitalservice/dedi-core-service/README.md

 ## How to Test

-Make sure there is already a MySQL test database (should differ with the dev database) created and the credetials are filled in the `.env` file
+Make sure there is already a MySQL test database (should differ with the dev database) created and the credentials are filled in the `.env` file

 - Locally